collective/collective.cover/docs/developer.rst

 will honor the image and scales in the original object.
 This way the image data isn't duplicated and products than allow scales modifications are supported.

+.. _`Using tiles to provide more flexible Plone layouts`: http://glicksoftware.com/blog/using-tiles-to-provide-more-flexible-plone-layouts